Nick Brandt: The Day May Break

-In September 2021, Brandt released a project titled The Day May Break, a series of photographs portraying people and animals that have been impacted by environmental degradation and destruction.
+In September 2021, Brandt released a project titled The Day May Break, the first chapter in a global series of photographs portraying people and animals that have been impacted by environmental degradation and destruction.
 The photographs for this series were taken by Brandt in Kenya and Zimbabwe late in 2020.
 Each photo captures threatened animals living in wildlife sanctuaries alongside people in those countries who have suffered from the effects of climate change such as farmers displaced and impoverished by years-long severe droughts.
 The people and animals were photographed together in the same frame at the same time, and were taken at five sanctuaries and conservancies.
-In October 2021, LA Weekly art critic Shany Nys Dambrot said of the question the project poses “is whether the day will break like sunrise, or like glass.
-For as gorgeous, rich and operatic as the images are, this is not an Edenic vision of coexistence, it’s an urgent plea for taking action.”
-Photos from the project were featured in public exhibits in September 2021 at the Atlas Gallery in London and the Fahey Klein Gallery in Los Angeles, and in January 2022 at the Polka Gallery in Paris.